BND Hamburger Icon

 Editors Score:9/10

-Stax is the best credit card processor for high-revenue small businesses thanks to its flat-rate, tiered pricing and robust features.
+Stax is our pick for the best credit card processor for high-revenue small businesses.
+Its flat-rate, tiered pricing helps companies save money as they scale, and its robust features, customization options and integrations make it a powerful solution.

 Plus Sign Pros

-• Flat-rate pricing and tiered plans allow high-volume businesses to scale up their processing service as they grow and spread out fixed costs.
+• Flat monthly subscription pricing allows high-volume businesses to scale more affordably as they grow and spread out fixed costs.

 • You can set up partial payments and recurring subscription transactions and store customer payment information.